 Pursuant to the BKL Purchase Agreement, K92 Holdings PNG acquired BKL for a purchase price of US\$62 million comprising of a US\$2 million initial cash payment and up to US\$60 million in contingent cash payments.
-These contingent cash payments were subject to a term of ten years and were based upon K92 Holdings PNG determining the existence of at least 1,000,000 gold equivalent ("AuEq") ounces ("oz") within MP150 classified as measured indicated, probable ore reserve, or proven ore reserve equivalent oz of gold in accordance with the Australian Code for Reporting Results, Mineral Resources and Ore Reserves; plus cumulative production.
+These contingent cash payments were subject to a term of ten years and were based upon K92 Holdings PNG determining the existence of at least 1,000,000 oz AuEq within MP150 classified as measured indicated, probable ore reserve, or proven ore reserve oz AuEq in accordance with the Australian Code for Reporting Results, Mineral Resources and Ore Reserves; plus cumulative production.
+(During 2019, the BKL Purchase Agreement was amended whereby K92PNG revised the contingent payment to a fixed payment of US\$12.5 million, which was paid to Barrick Niugini on August 23, 2019.
+See "2019 Developments".)

 In October 2015, the Company completed an interim financing for proceeds of C\$1,479,930 pending closing of the RTO through the sale of subscription receipts ("Subscription Receipts").
-The Company advanced the net subscription proceeds realized from the sale of the Subscription Receipts to K92 Holdings as loans for financing of K92 Holdings' operations in Papua New Guinea pending closing of the RTO and a concurrent financing.
+The Company advanced the net subscription proceeds realized from the sale of the Subscription Receipts to K92

+Holdings as loans for financing of K92 Holdings' operations in Papua New Guinea pending closing of the RTO and a concurrent financing.